 The Interactive and Digital Media course sequence emphasizes web platform, design, data, and programming.
-Students learn how to:
+You learn how to:

-- Design and visualize their creative work as interactive, data-driven documents on the Web platform;
+- Design and visualize your creative work as interactive, data-driven documents on the Web platform

-- Master principles of audience-centered design to maximize the impact and utility of their creative projects;
+- Master principles of audience-centered design to maximize the impact and utility of your creative projects

 - Work in (or contribute to) creative teams effectively.
-They will be able to speak intelligently to colleagues with other areas of expertise, and to constructively critique the work of others;
+You will be able to speak intelligently to colleagues with other areas of expertise, and to constructively critique the work of others

-- Demonstrate familiarity with basic tools (for example, Web development languages, version control, Adobe Design Suite), be able to solve technical problems and know how and where to seek information for emerging tools and technologies; and
+- Demonstrate familiarity with basic tools (for example, Web development languages, version control, Adobe Design Suite), be able to solve technical problems and know how and where to seek information for emerging tools and technologies

-- Evaluate the usability of digital media and adjust their designs based on A/B testing, prototyping, critiquing & playtesting.
+- Evaluate the usability of digital media and adjust your designs based on A/B testing, prototyping, critiquing & playtesting

 Upper level coursework